fabulous-dev/Fabulous/docs/index.md

        SqueakyApp/SqueakyApp.sln

 By default iOS and Android projects are created.
-For WPF apps use `--WPF`, for macOS use `--macOS`, for GTK use `--GTK` for example:
+But you can also target WPF with `--WPF`, macOS with `--macOS` and/or GTK with `--GTK`.
+Here some common examples, but feel free to change the targets to the ones you require:

 Android only: